Nodeclient/largedata/README.md

  }
 }
 ```

  > "timeleft (hour,minute)" : does not calculate realtime!

  > if you had the path issue on the browser side then you can try to include full path like `http://<your_host>/<api_url>/largedata.min.js` or `<api_url>/largedata.min.js`

 > network speed a valid only on the upload proccess.
 This option is unusable from for the sending form elements.

+> option(overwrite) default: true  `if option set the "false" : you can't upload file with same filename , overwrite is canceled and client upload attempt is rejected too .`

 #### Future major updates
 	(reject,allow) upload options , limited mimetypes  , blacklists and whitelists , folder quota -> `still in development`